THE HISTORY OF THE OLDEST MARTIAL ARTS SCHOOL IN NORTH AMERICA

 Sensei Gene Mauro runs the school until his passing in August 2005.
 A retired Air Force vet and SDPD officer, he was a Shichidan (7th Degree Black Belt) and former National Heavyweight Judo Champion.

 After 57 years, the school moves from 30th Street to 3350 Sports Arena Blvd.
-Changes name to The Arena to represent a training center for modern day warriors.
+It changes name to The Arena in order to best represent a training center for modern day warriors.
 Offers programs in Boxing, FMA, Jiu Jitsu, Judo, Kickboxing, MMA, Muay Thai, and Wrestling.

 The Arena grows to becomes the largest Martial Arts school in North America.
 Its’ continued mission is to be the leading center in the world for Martial Arts and Combat Sports training.